 It’s great to be killing it in your career, but how about your relationships?
 Your friendships?
 Your health & fitness?
 Your personal development, and sense-of-self?
 Your mission or purpose in life?

-I divide my life into 5 areas, and make certain I’m progressing in every one of them.
+I divide my life into 5 areas, and make certain I’m looking after every one of them.

 - Mindset, including knowledge, skills, inner peace, emotional soundness, and sense-of-self